chaincodelabs/research-site/research-intro.md

 Each payment in the LN is forwarded along a route chosen by the sender.
 The sender considers multiple factors, such as the network topology, channel capacities, advertised fees, and outcomes of prior payment attempts.
-Classical path-finding algorithm, such as the Dijkstra algorithm, are not directly applicable, as the sender can't assign edge weights (remote channels balances are generally unknown).
+Classical path-finding algorithms, such as the Dijkstra algorithm, are not directly applicable, as the sender can't assign edge weights (remote channels balances are generally unknown).

 An open research question is **developing a path selection algorithm** for the LN with the following properties: